pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

     I'm thinking of contributions here in a broader sense: the social and cultural processes of creating knowledge and sharing it with others, not just technical resources.

+[^massasoit]:

+    Before preparing this essay, I did not realize how fortunate these people were in landing where they did, when they did.

+    The Plymouth colonists show this determination to bridge differences with courage and their great fortune later on in their treaty with [Massasoit], the great chief of the Wampanoag Indians, on March <span class="oldstyle">22</span> the next year.

+[^sticks-out]:

+    I would not be surprised to learn that similar stories of disparate groups coming together are found in the histories of many cultures around the world, though I am biased and love the stories of the founding of the United States.
+I picked these specific examples from history because they are familiar to me (I knew about them), and they seemed to fit my conception of the Scholarly Commons as something completely new, not an incremental redesign of our current system of scholarly communication.

 <% content_for :javascripts do %>
 <script>